Debbie Downer: 2005–06 season

 In 2005, the season premiere of Saturday Night Live featured a Debbie Downer sketch at the end of the episode.
 Host Steve Carell's character, Bob Bummer, is just as negative, and he and Debbie fall in love.

 The December 17, 2005, episode, hosted by Jack Black, included a Christmas-themed sketch showing Debbie in her childhood during a visit from Santa Claus.
 This episode contradicts her debut sketch, as here she refers to her last name being "Downer."

 On April 15, 2006, Debbie returned for her final appearance before Dratch departed the show, this time at a bachelorette party at a strip club in Las Vegas for her sister, played once again by host Lohan, despite not being invited in the first place.
-As with the very first sketch, there is one point when the orchestra mistakenly began playing the "wah-wah" sound effect at the wrong time.
+As with the first sketch, there is one point when the orchestra mistakenly began playing the "wah-wah" sound effect at the wrong time.